dafallh85/SMR99/SMR99_WHITEPAPER.md

 1. Introduction

-SMR99 is a next-generation digital token inspired by vivid Korean pop culture and expressive global art.
+SMR99 is a BEP-20 utility token on Binance Smart Chain (BSC).
-It represents a new wave of decentralized creativity by merging entertainment, writing, digital expression, and blockchain utility into one ecosystem.
+It focuses on community engagement, on-chain interactions, and transparent token operations with plans for future DeFi integrations.
 SMR99 is your gateway to a new era of expressive writing, cultural creativity, and fun-driven digital experiences.

 The project aims to build a digital community centered around creativity, rewards, entertainment, and cultural content — fully powered by blockchain.